 Fair value is based on available public market information or, when such information is not available, estimated using present value techniques and assumptions concerning the amount and timing of future cash flows and discount rates which factor in the appropriate credit risk.
-The carrying values of cash and cash equivalents, receivables, restricted cash, accounts payable and accrued liabilities, due to related parties, and the liability component of the convertible debenture approximate their fair values due to their short term nature.
+The carrying values of cash and cash equivalents, receivables, restricted cash, accounts payable and accrued liabilities, and due to related parties approximate their fair values due to their short term nature.